top of page

 “Our family has a long-standing relationship with Lyford Cay Foundations and is thrilled to be working with them in this new capacity.
 This programme yields outstanding results for participating students and the wider community alike,” said Saskia Connery, Sean Connery’s granddaughter.

 “The Lyford Cay Foundations’ mission is to empower people to fulfil their potential by investing in learning opportunities for those who will benefit the most from it.
 We help scholars achieve their dreams for a college education and assist many in overcoming barriers to higher education with the academic support provided by our FOCUS programme.
 We are humbled that the Sean Connery Foundation, which honours the legacy of Sir Sean, believed in the Foundations’ work and we are delighted to receive this grant to support our FOCUS programme.
-Thank you,” said Nicola Virgill-Rolle, Lyford Cay Foundations.
+Thank you,” said Nicola Virgill-Rolle of Lyford Cay Foundations.

 BAHAMAS REEF ENVIRONMENTAL EDUCATIONAL FOUNDATION